Updated: Dec 19, 2022

 Probate and tax evasion are two topics that come up often.

 Probate avoidance is a common estate planning aim because it saves both time and money for your heirs.
-Similarly, your estate plan will provide a variety of tax avoidance techniques aimed at lowering your estate's exposure to gift and estate taxes, allowing you to leave more money to your loved ones.
+Similarly, your estate plan will provide various tax avoidance techniques to lower your estate's exposure to gift and estate taxes, allowing you to leave more money to your loved ones.

 What Happens If I Don't Have a Will?

-They will be forced to stand by your bedside and fight for who will take care of all those aspects of your life, as well as who will make health and end-of-life decisions for you if you're still alive but incapacitated.
-When one of your loved ones goes to court for one of these causes, it normally ends up being very expensive.
+They will be forced to stand by your bedside and fight for who will take care of all those aspects of your life and make health and end-of-life decisions for you if you're still alive but incapacitated.
+When one of your loved ones goes to court for one of these causes, it normally becomes very expensive.
 It's a significant sum of money.
 Frequently, this comes with months, if not years, of everyone's time.
 Not to mention the fact that even the closest family relationships can be shattered along the way.

 It's too late to make an estate plan after you become terminally ill or die.
 Your children won't be able to make a contingency if you die or become incapacitated.